Milton Keynes: Arts, cinema, theatre and museums

 There are three museums: the Bletchley Park complex, which houses the museum of wartime cryptography; the National Museum of Computing (adjacent to Bletchley Park, with a separate entrance), which includes a working replica of the Colossus computer; and the Milton Keynes Museum, which includes the Stacey Hill Collection of rural life that existed before the foundation of MK, the British Telecom collection, and the original Concrete Cows.
 Other numerous public sculptures in Milton Keynes include work by Elisabeth Frink, Philip Jackson, Nicolas Moreton and Ronald Rae.

 Milton Keynes Arts Centre offers a year-round exhibition programme, family workshops and courses.
 The centre is based in some of Linford Manor's historical exterior buildings, barns, almshouses and pavilions.
 The Westbury Arts Centre in Shenley Wood is based in a 16th-century grade II listed farmhouse building.
 Westbury Arts has been providing spaces and studios for professional artists since 1994.

 Communications and media

 For television, the city is allocated to BBC East and ITV Anglia.
 (Note: some areas may receive BBC South and ITV Meridian, but it is outside their allocated area.)
-For radio, Milton Keynes is served by two community radio stations (MKFM and 1055 The Point), and was previously served by Heart East (a regional commercial station based locally).
+For radio, Milton Keynes is served by two community radio stations (MKFM and Horizon Radio), and was previously served by Heart East (a regional commercial station based locally).
 BBC Three Counties Radio is the local BBC Radio station.
 CRMK (Cable Radio Milton Keynes) is a voluntary station broadcasting on the Internet.

 As of September 2021, Milton Keynes has one local newspaper, the Milton Keynes Citizen, (Note: A competing paper, MK News, closed in October 2016.) which has a significant online presence.